middlebury/college-handbook/content/i-policies-for-all/health-safety/alcohol-drugs.md

 **Responses to Alcohol, Tobacco and Other Drugs Policy Violations**

 Student wellness and overall health inform the College’s responses to the use of alcohol, tobacco and other drugs.
 As such, the primary goal of the conduct system is to educate and engage students by providing information, tools, and space for facilitated reflection.
-The College utilizes evidence-based educational opportunities to support informed decision making regarding students’ personal and academic success, as informed by Middlebury’s Community Standards, listed below.
+The College utilizes evidence-based educational opportunities to support informed decision-making regarding students’ personal and academic success, as informed by Middlebury’s Community Standards, listed below.

 *   Cultivating respect and responsibility for self, others, and our shared environment;
 *   Encouraging personal and intellectual courage and growth;